Bone tumor: Secondary bone tumors

 Secondary bone tumors are metastatic lesions which have spread from other organs, most commonly carcinomas of the breast, lung, and prostate.
 Rarely, primary bone malignancies such as osteosarcoma may also spread to other bones.

-Reliable and valid statistics on the incidence, prevalence, and mortality of malignant bone tumours are difficult to come by, particularly in older adults (those over 75 years of age) - because carcinomas that are widely metastatic to bone are rarely ever curable.
-Biopsies to determine the origin of the tumour in cases like this are rarely done.
+Reliable and valid statistics on the incidence, prevalence, and mortality of malignant bone tumors are difficult to come by, particularly in older adults (those over 75 years of age) - because carcinomas that are widely metastatic to bone are rarely ever curable.
+Biopsies to determine the origin of the tumor in cases like this are rarely done.

 Signs and symptoms

 Clinical features of a bone tumor depend on the type of tumor and which part of which bone is affected.
 Symptoms and signs usually result from the pressure effect of the tumor.

 There may be a lump, with or without pain.
 Pain may increase with the growth of the tumor and may be worse at night and at rest.
 A bone tumor might present with an unexplained broken bone; with little or no trauma.
 Additional symptoms may include fatigue, fever, weight loss, anemia and nausea.
 If the tumor presses a nerve, neurological signs may be present.
-Sometimes there are no symptoms and the tumour is found when investigating another problem.
+Sometimes there are no symptoms and the tumor is found when investigating another problem.